TAG-Research/lotus/docs/sem_dedup.rst

 ---------
-Semantic deduplication is a process designed to identify and eliminate semantically redundant entries from datasets, focusing on meaning rather than exact textual matches.
+Semantic deduplication is a process designed to identify and eliminate semantically redundant entries from datasets, focusing on meaning rather than exact textual matches. sem_dedup can be implemented as a semantic self-join

 Motivation
 -----------